 We believe a farm must be able to sustain the farmers to survive.
 Our focus is on our farm and CSA.

 We strive to build a better community.
 We have donated over 50,000 lbs of produce to local food shelves and Salvation Farms.

 We are proud to be members of Deep Root Organic Co-Op.
 They market and ship our crops from Maine to Florida.

 If you are interested in becoming an Intern with Valley Dream Farm, please visit our Farm Internship page.

 We purchased the Farm in 1992 from Fred Trask and the American Farmland Trust.
 It was originally called “Sugar Bush Farm”, but the 90 acres of maple sugar trees were separated from the main farm and sold to our neighbors before our purchase.

 We began by milking 90 head of registered Holsteins, but falling milk prices forced us to sell the cows and find work off the farm.
 Working two or three jobs each, we played our own version of Survivor while trying to keep a family of six our first priority.
 Family medical problems compounded the struggle.
-Worst of all, a rare tumor initially robbed our 16-year-old son Jay of speech, sight and movement for months, and he remains in a wheelchair.
+Worst of all, a rare tumor initially robbed our 16-year-old son Jay of speech, sight and movement for months, and he remains in a wheelchair today.
 But we persevered.
-When Jay’s communication ability returned, he went to college to study horticulture with Mom at his side.
+When Jay’s communication ability returned, as he went to college to study horticulture with Mom at his side.

 Anne’s small scale business supplying vegetables to local restaurants rapidly expanded.
-The kids’ Pumpkin Patch opened the door to our first wholesale shipment.
+The kids’ Organic Pumpkin Patch opened the door to our first wholesale shipment.

 Hard work turns dreams into reality and Valley Dream Farm is our proof!